berkeley-cs61as/markdown-courseware/textbook/chapter14 Project - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 ## Introduction

-This project presents a simple language for drawing pictures.
+In Lesson 4, we explored how `cons` lets us build arbitrarily complicated list structures.

-Just as we can build arbitrarily complicated list structures using `cons`, we can use this picture language to build arbitrarily complicated *patterns*, like the one shown below.
+In this project, we'll create a simple picture language that will allow us to build arbitrarily complicated *drawings*, like the one shown below.
 Notice how the image is composed of repeated elements that are shifted and scaled.

 ![](../static/squarelimit.png)

-As we explore this picture language, we'll see how data abstractions and higher-order procedures can be combined to build complex and beautiful designs from simple elements.
+As we explore this picture language, we'll see how data abstractions and higher-order procedures can be combined to build simple elements into a complex system.

 To begin, copy the file `~cs61as/lib/picture.rkt` to your directory, or download it [here](http://inst.eecs.berkeley.edu/~cs61as/library/picture.rkt).